tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_course_videos.md

 ## Other API presentation recordings

-The following are other video recordings for API-related presentations:
+The following are other video recordings for API-related presentations.

 ### Intro to API docs